gregsaunders/luminous_obsidian_vault/Journal/Jeff/02 Business Development/Revenue Streams/Industry Research Grants.md

 **12. Western Economic Diversification Canada (WD):**

-- Provides funding and support to businesses in Western Canada, including Alberta, to promote economic diversification and growth.
+- Provides funding and support to businesses in Western Canada, including Alberta, to promote economic diversification and growth.

 **13. Alberta Innovates Voucher and Micro-Voucher Programs:**

-- Provide funding to support early-stage technology development projects, including product development and commercialization activities.
+- Provide funding to support early-stage technology development projects, including product development and commercialization activities.

 **14. Emissions Reduction Alberta (ERA):**

-- Offers funding for projects that reduce greenhouse gas emissions, which may align with your environmental remediation efforts.
+- Offers funding for projects that reduce greenhouse gas emissions, which may align with your environmental remediation efforts.

 **15. Alberta Energy Regulator (AER) Tailings Management Framework:**

-- While not a direct funding source, understanding AER's regulations and frameworks can help align your technology with industry needs and potentially attract funding from industry partners. citeturn0search12
+- While not a direct funding source, understanding AER's regulations and frameworks can help align your technology with industry needs and potentially attract funding from industry partners.

 **16. National Research Council of Canada (NRC) Industrial Research Assistance Program (IRAP):**

-- Provides financial support to qualified small and medium-sized enterprises in Canada to help them undertake technology innovation.
+- Provides financial support to qualified small and medium-sized enterprises in Canada to help them undertake technology innovation.

 **17. Alberta Innovates R&D Associates Program:**

-- Supports the hiring of recent graduates to work on research and development projects within Alberta-based companies.
+- Supports the hiring of recent graduates to work on research and development projects within Alberta-based companies.

 **18. Mitacs Accelerate Program:**

-- Offers funding for research internships, connecting companies with graduate students and postdoctoral fellows for innovative projects.
+- Offers funding for research internships, connecting companies with graduate students and postdoctoral fellows for innovative projects.

 **19. Natural Sciences and Engineering Research Council of Canada (NSERC) Alliance Grants:**

-- Supports collaborations between companies and academic researchers to advance knowledge and technology.
+- Supports collaborations between companies and academic researchers to advance knowledge and technology.

 **20. Alberta Machine Intelligence Institute (Amii) Programs:**

-- Provides support and funding for companies looking to adopt artificial intelligence and machine learning technologies, which may enhance your biosensor development.
+- Provides support and funding for companies looking to adopt artificial intelligence and machine learning technologies, which may enhance your biosensor development.

 **21. Canadian Environmental Assessment Agency (CEAA) Funding Programs:**

-- Offers funding to support projects that assess and mitigate environmental impacts, which may be relevant to your remediation efforts.
+- Offers funding to support projects that assess and mitigate environmental impacts, which may be relevant to your remediation efforts.

 **22. Alberta Economic Development and Trade (EDT) Programs:**

-- Provides various funding and support programs aimed at promoting economic development and innovation within the province.
+- Provides various funding and support programs aimed at promoting economic development and innovation within the province.

 **23. Green Municipal Fund (GMF):**

-- Offers funding for environmental initiatives led by municipalities, which could be potential partners in your remediation projects.
+- Offers funding for environmental initiatives led by municipalities, which could be potential partners in your remediation projects.

 **24. Canadian Foundation for Innovation (CFI) Funding:**

-- Provides funding to support the development of research infrastructure, which may be beneficial for your biosensor development.
+- Provides funding to support the development of research infrastructure, which may be beneficial for your biosensor development.

 **25. Alberta Small Business Innovation and Research Initiative (ASBIRI):**

-- Supports small businesses in developing and commercializing innovative products and services in response to public sector needs.
+- Supports small businesses in developing and commercializing innovative products and services in response to public sector needs.

 **26. Alberta Innovates Clean Technology Development Program:**

-- Provides funding for the development and commercialization of clean technologies that reduce environmental impacts.
+- Provides funding for the development and commercialization of clean technologies that reduce environmental impacts.

 **27. Canadian Agricultural Partnership (CAP) Environmental Stewardship and Climate Change Program:**

-- Offers funding for projects that improve environmental sustainability, which may align with your remediation efforts if there are agricultural implications.
+- Offers funding for projects that improve environmental sustainability, which may align with your remediation efforts if there are agricultural implications.

 **28. Alberta Innovates Entrepreneurial Investments Program:**

-- Provides funding and
+-Provides funding and